Automattic/wp-calypso/client/state/sites/plans/README.md

 Fetches plans for the site with the given site ID.

-### `fetchSitePlansCompleted( siteId: Number, plans: Object )`
+### `fetchSitePlansCompleted( siteId: Number, data: Object )`

-Adds the plans to the set of plans for the given site ID.
+Adds the plans fetched from the API to the set of plans for the given site ID.

 ```js
 import { fetchSitePlans, fetchSitePlansCompleted } from 'state/sites/plans/actions';